ViacheslavBulba/Course-Catalog-Angular-8/README.md

-# How to run the app
+# How to run the project

+1. Download and install NodeJS with NPM from https://nodejs.org/en/
+2. Install Angular CLI with the command `npm install -g @angular/cli`
+3. Download or clone the project source code
+4. Install all required npm packages by running `npm install` from the command line in the project root folder
-Run the backend first:
+5. Run the backend from the project root in a separate terminal window:
    `cd backend`
    `npm run start`

-Then run the frontend from the root:
+6. Run the frontend from the project root in a separate terminal window:
    `ng serve --aot --open`
+   It will open the project in your default browser automatically.

+# Implemented Features

+1. Login form (use test/test credentials to login)
+2. Auth guard
+3. Async breadcrumbs

 # Home Task 8 (Http)